alexdebril/rss-atom-bundle/README.md

 RssAtomBundle is a Bundle for Symfony made to easily access and deliver JSON / RSS / Atom feeds.
 It is built on top of [feed-io](https://github.com/alexdebril/feed-io) and features:

-- Detection of the feed format (JSON/ RSS / Atom)
+- Detection of the feed format (JSON / RSS / Atom)
 - enclosures support
 - A generic StreamController built to write all your feeds.
 This controller is able to send a 304 HTTP Code if the feed didn't change since the last visit
 - HTTP Headers support when reading feeds in order to save network traffic